 Keyword Research and Monitoring

-SEMRush helps you on your keyword researching task by providing you insights on the competitors’ long tail keywords, PPC advertising campaigns and more.
+Semrush helps you with your keyword researching task by providing you insights on the competitors’ long tail keywords, PPC advertising campaigns, and more.
 A tool widely used by SEO and SMM professionals, an upgrade to the professional service will bag you deeper queries and search results.

 This is one SEO tool that I would recommend you to use always.